 R Advanced

-How to Calculate the Mean by Group in R Data Frame
+Calculating the Mean by Group of a Data Frame in R

 Here are three ways to calculate the mean by group for single or multiple columns in the R data frame: